|

 times since the founding of the Turkish Republic in

-the 1920s, the military has stepped in to effect a
+the 1920s, the military has successfully stepped in

-change in government.
-Now, in the spring of 2007,
+to effect a change in government.
+In the spring of

-tensions in Turkey are mounting as military leaders
+2007, tensions in Turkey were high as military

 is a listing of the four coups in modern Turkish

-the government of Prime Minister Adnan Menderes.
-He
+government of Prime Minister Adnan Menderes.
+He and

-and other members of his government were put on
+other members of his government were put on trial,

-trial, and he was hanged in 1961, along with his
+and he was hanged in 1961, along with his Foreign

 d'état--The Turkish Army overthrew the